 Stress caused by excessive plant populations, soil compaction, improperly applied herbicides, nematodes, or other diseases avors the charcoal rot pathogen and increases the risk of infection.

-No fungicide seed treatments have been identified that offer consistent control of charcoal rot.
+- Fungicides do not provide protection.
+No fungicide seed treatments have been identified that offer consistent control of Charcoal Rot.